bbauska/BI-JS-for-webdev/README.md

 Each engine has its own unique features and performance characteristics.

 What are the tasks that in browser JavaScript can perform?
 Let\'s look at some.
 It can manipulate HTML and CSS.
-So JavaScript can change the style and content of elements on a web page.
+JavaScript can change the style and content of elements on a web page.

 For example, by hiding or showing an element, or changing its color, or size, or maybe animating it.
 Handling user events, JavaScript can